 Legumes, tofu and soy beverages

 Whether they are good or bad fats (lipids), it is preferable to limit intake before a physical effort, because their digestion is considerably slower than cebohydrates, wich can cause can cause gastric problems and affect performance during intense physical activity.
 After exercise and during rest periods, it is important to include again good fats in your meals.

 Dehydration can cause weakness, headaches, loss of concentration and coordination, all of which can lead to decreased performance.
-You should drink often and not wait until you are thirsty because this sensation is often triggered when you are already dehydrated.
+You should drink often and not wait until you are thirsty to drink since this feeling is often triggered when you are already dehydrated.

 For longer activities, you may choose to drink a sports drink (e.g.: Gatorade, Powerade), which provides energy in the form of carbohydrates as well as electrolytes to replace what you lose during intense physical activity.

 But be careful!
 Don’t confuse sports drinks with energy drinks.
 Sports drinks contain fast-acting sugars that support you in the short term and slowly assimilated sugars that promote your endurance, all in balanced proportions.
-On the other hand, energy drinks, a marketing term, are considered to be a natural health product or supplement by Health Canada.
-These beverages (e.g., Red Bull, Guru, Monster) contain not only astronomical amounts of processed sugars, but also significant amounts of caffeine and other stimulants.
+On the other hand, energy drinks, a marketing term, (e.g., Red Bull, Guru, Monster) contain not only astronomical amounts of processed sugars, but also significant amounts of caffeine and other stimulants.
 Note that the presence of these ingredients is not always clearly indicated on the container.